 - Stipulate required options

-- Choose location (web-based or on-premises) based on the domain’s growth prospects
+- Choose the location (web-based or on-premises) based on the domain’s growth prospects

 - Determine the level of the flexibility of software configuration